lukas-sparnauskas/evalAIRR/README.md

 ### Datasets

 In the `datasets` section, you have to provide paths to a real and a simulated datasets that you are comparing.
+CSV files with encoded kmer data are supported.
 This can be done by specifying the file path of each file in the `path` variable under the sections `real` and `sim` respectively.
 Here is an example of how a configured `datasets` section looks like:

 ```
 datasets: